Witch hazel

 Witch hazel is a natural astringent.
 This means it can help tighten pores and tone the skin.
 Witch hazel can be used to:

-• Reducing acne: Witch hazel can help kill acne-causing bacteria and reduce inflammation.
+• Reducing acne: Witch hazel can help kill the bacteria that cause acne and reduce inflammation.

-• Tightening enlarged pores: Witch hazel can help tighten enlarged pores and improve the appearance of the skin.
+• Tighten enlarged pores: Witch hazel can help tighten enlarged pores and improve the appearance of the skin.

 Contact us